rstecca/ColorBands/README.md

 06/12/2018: inspector testing tools: Sample Test allows to quickly test the color resulting from a [0..1] value.

-**Please note that whilst images in this documentation are still OK for reference they are not up to date and they will updated as soon as possible.**
+**Please note that whilst images in this documentation are still OK for reference they are not up to date and they will be updated as soon as possible.**

 # ColorBands
 Unity 3D's *Gradient* is a handy data type but comes with some limitations: for example you cannot set more than 8 color keys in its editor and RGB is the only color space available. *ColorBand* data type offers an alternative with less limitations.
 Creating ColorBands is fun and easy; they are stored as assets and can be accessed from code through an *Evaluate* method to get the color at time t, as for *Gradient*.
 RGB (or HSV) values are described by individual curves, allowing a better control over how the color function evolves between your points.